cscjjk/cscjjk.github.io/index.md

 ## Coach for ACM/ICPC in SYSU-school of ISE
   I am the head coach for the trainning of ACM/ICPC in our department.
-  Please contact me if you are a student from ISE who want to join the tranning.
+  Please contact me if you are a student from ISE who want to join the trainning.